 We’ve landed Haddock over 12llb, and some huge hard fighting Coalfish.
 We’ve had numerous 2nd and third biggest of certain species behind our own records.
 For example with Ling we hold at least the top 10 ever caught from the shore.

-There’s also a lot of fantastic sport to be had with various types of spinning, including shadding, with Halibut of 36lb our best on light tackle..!!
+There’s also a lot of fantastic sport to be had with various types of spinning, including shadding, with Halibut of 36lb our best on light tackle, and just over 50lb on slightly heavier spinning gear..!!

 So you can see the huge potential that Saltstraumen offers the shore angler.

-We have spent many many months in Norway over the years, and the reason we created these tours is because we know how expensive and how difficult it is to do it yourself, and know first hand how expensive it is to buy food there.
-Car hire is ridiculously expensive, and then you have to drive on snow and ice, fuel is dearer than the UK, then you need to pay the airline for extra bags to bring all your bait and food.
-Then you’ll pay £1200 a week to rent a house.
+We have spent many years in Norway, and the reason we created these tours is because we know how expensive and how difficult it is to do it yourself, and know first hand how expensive it is to buy food there.
+Car hire is ridiculously expensive, and then you have to drive on snow and ice in a two wheel drive small van, often with poor headlights.
+Fuel is dearer than the UK, plus there’s road tolls.
+Then you need to pay the airline for extra bags to bring all your equipment, bait and food.
+Then you’ll pay to rent a house.
 You would also have to cook all your own meals etc which wastes valuable fishing time.
 Then there’s the biggest part of your holiday, the fishing!!
 You have to find where to fish and how to fish there.

 You cannot just jump off the plane and catch a 20lb cod from the first place you try.
 Some holidays in years past we spent 4-5 days just finding somewhere we could actually retrieve our tackle back from.
 Trying new areas is a very steep learning curve.